dev-you-need/dev-you-need.github.io/resume.md

 # Dmitry Pavlov
-Machine Learning Engineer
+### Machine Learning Engineer
+How to reach me:
+* dopavlov [at] gmail.com
+* www.linkedin.com/in/dmitriy-pavlov/

 ### Interest in
-Computer Vision, Reinforcement Learning, Robotics
+Robotics, ML on edge devices, Reinforcement Learning

 ## Education
 `2001-2006`